cyberxnomad/beat/README_EN.md

 - Allowed symbols: `,`, `-`, `/`, `*`.
   - Not supported `? `

+- Months in expressions are numeric only, not in the form `Jan`, `Feb`, etc. Weeks are numeric only, not in the form `Mon`, `Tue`, etc.

 - Expressions do not support time zones currently.